zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide8.md

 ![](./images/700/Picture700-20.png)

-#### STEP 6: Changing the report type
+#### **STEP 6: Changing the Report Type**

--   Using the report menu bar you can change the table to a graph and/or export the result set to a CSV or TSV file.
+-   Using the report menu bar, you can change the table to a graph and/or export the result set to a CSV or TSV file.

 ![](./images/700/Picture700-21.png)

 -   When you change the report type to one of the graphs, then a **Settings** link will appear to the right of the menu which allows you to control the layout of columns within the graph.

--   Click on the **bar graph** icon to change the output to a bar graph (see below)
+-   Click the **bar graph** icon to change the output to a bar graph (see below).

 ![](./images/700/Picture700-22.png)

--   Click on the **Settings** link to unfold the settings panel for the graph.
+-   Click the **Settings** link to unfold the settings panel for the graph.

 ![](./images/700/Picture700-23.png)